opensearch-project/documentation-website/_field-types/supported-field-types/derived.md

 ```
 {% include copy-curl.html %}

-The response contains highlighting in the `url` field:
+The response specifies highlighting in the `url` field:

 <details markdown="block">
   <summary>